softwaremill/jekyll-softwaremill/_posts/company/2016-04-22-applicative-functor.md

   yield Result(user, data)
 ```

-In this example, we deal with `Future[User]` and `Future[Data]` which we want to uwrap and pass to `Result.apply`.
+In this example, we deal with **independent** `Future[User]` and `Future[Data]` which we want to uwrap and pass to `Result.apply`.
 Why would we need monadic flow, which forces us to view this code as a sequence of steps?
 Here’s a good case for applicatives.
 All monads are also applicatives, we can just work with  `Future`, `Option` and many other well known types.
 There are even more applicatives than monads, in fact.
 When we decompose our example, we get:

 ```scala
 import cats._